Return to home page

 Here a sample shot, which shows noise of 300nVpp at 0.1-10Hz bandwidth (100mV corresponds to 1uV):

-Note that my amplifier itself has noise of about 200-250nVpp, so the diode noise is definitely lower than 300nVpp.
+Note that my amplifier itself has noise of about 200-250nVpp, so the diode noise has definitely lower than 300nVpp.

 4) Long term stability

 Important is of course also the long-term drift of Zener voltage.
 Since there is no reason why it should be low for such cheap diodes, there could be bad surprises.
 Unfortunately this is a very lengthy process that takes thousands of hours burn-in time.
-Therefore I don't have results to show right now.
+I intend to add here results here and then when they arrive.

 I intend to run a collection of diodes for half a year or so, under accelerated aging conditions, using a temperature controlled Peltier hot/cold plate.
 Initially at 70C, now at 50C but with current of 30mA through each diode; sometimes changing polarity plus one temperature cycling per day.
 Here a pic of the setup that is constantly running: